 What is auto enrolment?

-Staging dates are set for employers who were ‘live’ as of 1 April 2012, then those that started up between then and 30 September 2017, with the last staging date set for 1 February 2018.
+Staging dates were set for employers who were ‘live’ as of 1 April 2012, then those that started up between then and 30 September 2017, with the last staging date set for 1 February 2018.

 In order to be eligible for auto enrolment, employees must: